fairecasoimeme/TIC-DIN-MODBUS/README.md

 * password : adminXXXX (editable - must be 8 characters)
 PS : XXXX is the end of the @MAC

-** You can desactive WiFi when all it's OK **
+⚠️**You can desactive WiFi when all it's OK**

-To activate WiFi, you have to send ModBus packet with command 0x06 (Write single register) to address 666 with the value 1.
+⚠️**To activate WiFi, you have to send ModBus packet with command 0x06 (Write single register) to address 666 with the value 1.**

 ## Modbus parameter